gildas-lormeau/zip.js/docs/classes/FS.md

 components and `"."` components are ignored, so `"a//b.txt"`, `"./a/b.txt"` and `"a/./b.txt"` all produce
 the same `"a/b.txt"` entry.
 Filenames are normalized and validated beforehand, see [GetEntriesOptions#normalizeFilename](../interfaces/GetEntriesOptions.md#normalizefilename) and [GetEntriesOptions#filenameValidation](../interfaces/GetEntriesOptions.md#filenamevalidation).

+Passing a [ZipReader](ZipReader.md) instance is the way to read the data of the zip file itself, e.g. its [ZipReader#prependedData](ZipReader.md#prependeddata) or its [ZipReader#comment](ZipReader.md#comment) property, since the instance created otherwise is not exposed.
+Its options are used as defaults for the options passed here, and it must not have read its entries yet when it is created over a `ReadableStream` instance, which can only be read once.

 #### Inherited from